 - Your conciliator will speak with you or your representative to understand your dispute and how you want it to be resolved.

 - If you agree, they'll contact your employer to see if they're willing to take part in talks.

 - If they are, your conciliator will talk with each of you to see if you can reach an agreement.

 Tell your conciliator if you've changed address or do not want it shared with your employer.

 If we do not hear back from you, we'll send you the certificate you need to take to an employment tribunal.

 We'll give you a certificate with a number on it.
 This is the number you need for form ET1, which you use if you decide you still want to make a claim to an employment tribunal.

 What conciliators do

 Acas is impartial, which means we're not on either side.
-We're there to see if an agreement can be reached without going to tribunal.
+We're there to help resolve the dispute without it going to an employment tribunal.

 - explain the conciliation process